The Stick Night Reunion

-So here it is – we actually have a reunion/revival of the original founding members of the Stickband, Emmett Chapman the creator and inventor of the Stick, Bob Culberson and Don Schiff, two of the greatest and most well-known Stick players in the world, myself and two of the most talented drummers out there – all in one evening.
+So there it was – we actually had a reunion/revival of the original founding members of the Stickband, along with Emmett Chapman, the creator and inventor of the Stick, Bob Culbertson and Don Schiff, two of the greatest and most well-known Stick players in the world, myself and two of the most talented drummers out there – all in one evening.

 On May 21, 2017 Jim Bruno invited Bob Culbertson and me to join him for an exchange of memories and a videotaping of our thoughts on everything about Stickband.
 During our meeting, I suggested scheduling a time to play our music together again sometime in the future.
 I meant it to be a private event at Jim Bruno’s studio in San Jose.

 The possibility of a fun and impromptu jam session quickly developed into a plan for our first reunion gig at the Guitar Merchant in Southern California on September 23, 2017.
 I’m overwhelmed at the speed at which the Stick Night event came together.
 Special thanks to Emmett Chapman for spearheading the event.
 Schedules permitting, we may repeat our reunion gig in San Jose in 2018.

 I believe our original sound will come back to us rapidly.
 We’re all like finely-aged wine now and we’re supposed to be more tasteful players.
 Our music will groove a bit differently.
 I’m confident we’ll all bring our A-game and I’m really looking forward to playing with Jim Bruno and Bob Culbertson again.